pypy/pypy/pypy/doc/cppyy.rst

 to ``ROOTSYS``.

-The following is optional, and is only to show how pypy-c can be build :ref:`from source <translate-pypy>`, for example to get at the main development branch of cppyy.
+The following is optional, and is only to show how pypy-c can be build :doc:`from source <build>`, for example to get at the main development branch of cppyy.
 The :doc:`backend documentation <cppyy_backend>` has more details on the backend-specific prerequisites.